harvardinformatics/informatics-website/docs/software/index.md

     </div>

     <div class="col-18-24 software-desc">
-        We wrote an <a href="https://nf-co.re/" target="_blank">Nextflow nf-core <span class="icon-external"></span></a> config file for the Cannon cluster at Harvard.
+        We wrote a <a href="https://nf-co.re/" target="_blank">Nextflow nf-core <span class="icon-external"></span></a> config file for the Cannon cluster at Harvard.
 Our <a href="https://nf-co.re/configs/cannon/" target="_blank">Cannon config file <span class="icon-external"></span></a> performs automatic partition selection for Nextflow workflows on the Cannon cluster based on other user-provided resources.
     </div>
 </div>